paladincoder/UDTLibrary.Oracle/README.md

 UDTLibrary
 ==========

-A library to help mapping UDT POCO classes with Database User Defined Types
+A library to help mapping Oracle UDT POCO classes with Database User Defined Types

 This project assists when creating a POCO to map to an Oracle UDT using the [OracleObjectMappingAttribute].